jiezhoucs/must-read/notes/mem_safety/safe_impl/DANGNULL.md

   brings.

 ### What are the limitations of this paper?
-- Not-low performance overhead: average overhead of 80% on SPEC (1% to 472%).
+- Both the performance overhead and memory overhead are high for pointer-intensive programs.
+The performance average overhead is 80% on SPEC with the highest to be more than 400%.
+The highest memory overhead is 472%.
 - Requires source code.

 ### What are other solutions and what are the most relevant works?